AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 ### Configure RTE for optimal word breaks in Japanese {#jpwordwrap}

-Authors using AEM to author Japanese language content can apply a style to characters to avoid line break where a break is not required.
+Authors using [!DNL Experience Manager] to author Japanese language content can apply a style to characters to avoid line break where a break is not required.
 This allows authors to let the sentences break at the desired position.
 The style for this functionality is based on CSS class that is pre-defined in the CSS style sheet.

->[!NOTE]
->
->This feature requires at least AEM 6.5 Service Pack 1.

 To create the style that authors can apply to Japanese text, follow these steps:

-1. Create a new node under the styles node.
-See [specify a new style](#stylesindropdown).
+1. Create a node under the styles node.
+See [specify a style](#stylesindropdown).
    * Name: `jpn-word-wrap`
-   * Type: `nt:unstructure
+   * Type: `nt:unstructure`

 1. Add the property `cssName` to the node to reference the CSS class.
 This class name is a reserved name for Japanese word wrap feature.
    * Name: `cssName`